neuefische/web-exercises/sessions/css-structure/custom-properties/README.md

 Check the [`css/styles.css`](./css/styles.css) file and find the three colors that are used multiple times.
 Unfortunately not all references to the same color use the same syntax.

 Create a new `:root` selector and define three custom properties (variables) for the three colors.
-Use the following names:
+Use the following property names:

-- "granite" for the dark gray
+- "--color-granite" for the dark gray
-- "nemo" for the orange
+- "--color-nemo" for the orange
-- "foam" for the white
+- "--color-foam" for the white

-> 💡 Use a consistent `--color-<name>` naming for your properties and make sure that all colors use the same syntax (e.g. hex `#ffffff`).
+> 💡 Use a consistent `--color-<name>` naming for your properties.
+> Make sure that all colors use the same syntax (e.g. hex `#ffffff` or `rgb()`).

 Replace all references to the colors with the custom properties (variables) you have created.